-Experience a virtual Martian sunset, climb into a simulated Orion capsule and feel the texture of rock cliffs inspired by the red planet in our brand-new interactive exhibit, Mission Mars, opening Jan.
-21.
+Experience a virtual Martian sunset, climb into a simulated Orion capsule and feel the texture of rock cliffs inspired by the red planet in our brand-new interactive exhibit, Mission Mars

-Discover what it takes to travel to Mars, what hardware will get us to the fourth planet in our solar system and how humans will live on the red planet.
+Discover what it takes to travel to Mars, what hardware will get us to the fourth planet in our solar system and how humans may live on the red planet in the next few decades.

 Touch a Mars rock

-For a limited time, feel the texture of the red planet with a Mars touchstone and see a collection of three other rare Mars meteorites.
-There are fewer than 150 Mars meteorites, and most of those are in private collections.
-Don’t miss your chance to see and touch a real piece of the red planet in Mission Mars Jan.
-21 through March 18.
+Touch a real piece of Mars and see a collection of other rare meteorites.
+There are fewer than 150 Mars meteorites, and most of those are held in private collections.
+Don’t miss your chance to see and touch an actual piece of the red planet in Mission Mars.

 Life on the red planet

-Explore the exhibit to experience Martian life and answer all your red-hot Mars questions.
+Explore the exhibit to experience the Martian environment and answer all your red-hot Mars questions.

 Making the journey

-NASA’s Space Launch System (SLS), projected to be the most powerful rocket ever built, will launch future explorers on their journey to Mars.
-Inside the Mission Mars exhibit, stand beside a towering, 45-foot model of the SLS and see a working replica of the space launch system main engine, RS-25, the most efficient engine ever built.
+NASA’s Space Launch System (SLS), the most advanced and powerful rocket under design, will launch future explorers on their journey to Mars.
+Inside the Mission Mars exhibit, stand beside a towering, 45-foot 1/8th scale model of the SLS and see the space launch system main engine, RS-25, the most efficient engine ever built.

-After launching, SLS will detach in stages until only the Orion crew vehicle remains.
-This is where the astronauts will spend the entire journey to Mars.
-Peer inside a full-size Orion research model used by scientists at NASA Johnson Space Center to study ergonomics and astronaut emergency escape procedures.
+Peer inside a full-size Orion research model used by engineers from NASA Johnson Space Center and Lockheed Martin to study ergonomics and astronaut emergency escape procedures.
 Afterward, try your hand at being a space explorer in our one-of-a-kind Orion capsule simulator.
 Climb into the simulator to see, touch and hear what it will be like for the first astronauts who travel to Mars.

 Challenges of the red planet

-- The Martian atmosphere is 100 times thinner than Earth’s.
+- The Martian atmosphere is 100 times thinner than Earth.

-- Mars has .38 the gravity of Earth.
-If you weighed 100 pounds on Earth, you would weigh only 38 pounds on Mars.
+- Mars has 0.38 the gravity of earth.
+If you weighed 100 pounds on Earth, you would weigh 38 pounds on Mars.

 What would you pack on a journey to Mars?
-The weight of every item in the spacecraft must be accounted for to get the most accurate measurements.
+The weight of every item in the spacecraft must be accounted for to get the most out of the rocket’s thrust.
 As a result, astronauts are only allowed to take the minimum amount of equipment and resources required to complete their mission as well as a very limited number of personal items for emotional health.
-Learn about what astronauts will bring and what they will leave behind.
+Pack a rocket to Mars and see if it completes the mission.

 When supplies are limited by weight, food must be rationed as well.
 Consequently, astronauts will need to grow food in space.
 Learn about NASA’s plant growth system called “Veggie” that will allow astronauts to grow food in space and on Mars.
-Learn what vegetables are best for Martian farms.
-See what space crops will look like on Mars and how scientists will adapt to Mars’ climate and soil to grow plants.
+See what space crops may look like on Mars.

 Mission Mars support

-NASA was a key partner in the development of the Mission Mars exhibit.
-In addition to input from subject-matter NASA experts, NASA’s Office of Education provided a substantial grant through the 2013 Competitive Program for Museums, Science Centers, Planetariums and NASA Visitor Centers.
-These grants are designed to create interactive exhibits to engage the public, students and teachers in NASA-themed STEM.
+In addition to input from subject-matter NASA experts, NASA’s Office of Education provided a grant through the Competitive Program for Museums, Science Centers, Planetariums and NASA Visitor Centers.
+These grants are designed to create interactive exhibits to engage the public, students and teachers in NASA-themed science, technology, engineering and math education.
 Lockheed Martin provided the high fidelity Orion capsule trainer, along with financial support for the exhibit construction.

-Make it your mission to learn all about this fascinating world when our newest exhibit, Mission Mars.
+Make it your mission to learn all about this fascinating world in our newest exhibit, Mission Mars.
 Get your tickets today!